Kumasi: Places of worship

 The majority of the places of worship in Kumasi are Christian churches and temples.
 Places of worship in the city are as follow: Methodist Church, Presbyterian Church of Ghana, Church of the Province of West Africa (Anglican Communion), Seventh-day Adventist Church Evangelical Presbyterian Church, Ghana (World Communion of Reformed Churches), Christ Apostolic Church International (which was the first Pentecostal church in Ghana) Ghana Baptist Convention (Baptist World Alliance), Lighthouse Chapel International, Church of Pentecost, Assemblies of God, and Catholic Church Archdiocese of Kumasi (Catholic Church).
-There are also Muslim mosques which include: Kumasi Central Mosque, Ahmadiyya mosque, Alhaj mosque, Kaase-Nhyiaeso mosque and Rahman mosque.
+There are also Muslim mosques, which include: Kumasi Central Mosque, Ahmadiyya mosque, Alhaj mosque, Kaase-Nhyiaeso mosque and Rahman mosque.

 Recreational parks and gardens

 Kumasi is one of the few African cities to adopt the Howard's Garden City Model.
 This is because in 1945, Maxwell Fry and Jane Drew designed the city's first ever development plan based on the ideals of Howard.
 The plan in questioned focus on the creation of green belts around the city and the proposals of the developments of many parks and urban green spaces in order to stop excessive sprawling and lower air pollutants.
 Although, studies showed that by 2003, a great proportion of greens spaces created in Kumasi has been converted to residential uses, due to urbanization and relatively weak land control in the city.

-The city is also home to numerous recreational parks and gardens which are open to the public, with the per capita green spaces around 4.7 sqm.
+The city is also home to numerous recreational parks and gardens that are open to the public, with the per capita green spaces around 4.7 sqm.
 Some major parks are Abbey's Park, Jackson's Park, Hero's Park, located on the same premises as the Baba Yara Sports Stadium, and Rattray Park.
 Although, the state of most of these parks are poor at best and are barely maintained.
 The city is also home to the Kumasi Zoo, also known as the Kumasi Zoological Garden, located at the heart of the city.
 It is operated by the Wildlife Division of the Forestry Commission of Ghana.
 The conditions of the zoo's facilities are poor and are in despair need for repair, according to locals.

-An interesting fact about recreational parks in Kumasi is that a 2014 study by B.B.
-Amasa found that about 34% of the city's residents does not visit parks at all and does not understand the importance of parks.
+An interesting fact about recreational parks in Kumasi is that a 2014 study by B. B. Amasa found that about 34% of the city's residents does not visit parks at all and does not understand the importance of parks.
 Furthermore, an additional study from 2014 by the same researcher found that 39% of its residents believed that parks were not necessary and should therefore be converted to other uses.